movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

   return `EMLINK`.
 Hash buckets are limited to one item's capacity.
 Unlink validates and removes the matching hash record, persistent directory index, and ordinary or extended reference in one reserved handle.
-Parent and target vnode locks protect the plan; data ownership and open descriptors survive.
+Parent and target vnode locks protect the plan; removing a nonfinal name preserves data ownership.
 * Allocation uses existing block groups.
 There is no chunk allocation, device management, relocation, log replay, qgroups, or zoned support.